Four Factors Driving the Shortage of Supply Chain Workers

 Furthermore, many truck drivers and supply chain workers, in general, are at or near retirement age.
 The ATA said recently that the nation is short on right around 80,000 truck drivers.

-With a large majority of those aging truck drivers being those who are willing to hand long hauls with many days on the road, away from home, new drivers are less-interested in those long treks.
+With a large majority of truck drivers nearing retirement, long hauls are a factor in the shortage.
+Newer drivers are less-interested in long hauls away from home.
 The majority of new, younger drivers coming into the workforce now, hold different values.
-Being home every night with family is one of those values, amongst many others that are keeping a younger fleet from joining the ranks.
+Being home every night with family is one of those values keeping a younger fleet from joining the ranks.

 For the trucking industry specifically, many proposals have been made to handle this issue.
 Everything from more time home to increased hourly pay to lobbying to lift some age-restricted interstate transport and everything in-between.